-The website has a rating system which gives you an idea of what the host (and the traveller) is like.
-This means that travellers who have stayed with hosts on the website leave a rating to share their experience.
-If a host is being sinister or inappropriate, they get reported to the Couchsurfing website, and are subsequently banned.
+The website has a rating system that gives you an idea of what the host (and the traveler) is like.
+This means that travelers who have stayed with hosts on the website leave a rating to share their experiences.
+If a host is being sinister or inappropriate, they get reported to the Couchsurfing website and are subsequently banned.

-For safety reasons, travellers should select hosts with high ratings and a high number of reviews.
+For safety reasons, travelers should select hosts with high ratings and a high number of reviews.
 Personally, I recommend that women should stay with other women where possible.